 To address these questions, the PhD student will use a range of cutting-edge techniques:

-To record neural activity in behaving flies, we will collaborate with research groups at Oxford University and Tel Aviv University.
+To record neural activity in behaving flies, we will collaborate with research groups in the UK.

 How the brain selects appropriate actions is a fascinating question that remains unknown.
 Choosing appropriate actions is not only crucial for our life but can, collectively, influence the course of our society.
 Furthermore, action-selection processes are impaired in addiction and neurodegenerative disorders, such as Alzheimer’s disease and Parkinson’s disease.
 Understanding how different neurons contribute to optimal action-selection in a genetically tractable experimental system will help us advance our knowledge of how the brain works, and what goes wrong in disease.

-For information about research in our laboratory, please visit:
+For information about research in our laboratory, please visit our lab webpage: https://www.rezavallab.org

 Watch a 3-minute video about Dr Rezaval’s past work: https://vimeo.com/177551510